deepchar/deepchar/README.md

 ## Results

-Table below shows [WER (Word Error Rate)](https://en.wikipedia.org/wiki/Word_error_rate) comparison for Polyglot, Seq2Seq and Tensor2Tensor on the given parallel corpora.
-Results of the [transliterate](https://pypi.org/project/transliterate/) library are not shown because they were very far below displayed ones.
+We compared [WER (Word Error Rate)](https://en.wikipedia.org/wiki/Word_error_rate) between Polyglot, and our seq2seq and tensor2tensor implementations on the given parallel corpora.

+The results of the [transliterate](https://pypi.org/project/transliterate/) library are not shown because they were not competitive at all.

 Interestingly, the seq2seq system consistently performed the best.
-The only exception is EN ➜ EL Seq2Seq and Tensor2Tensor show equal results.
-Moreover,  Tensor2Tensor model failed to train on persian dataset.
+The only exception is Latn ➜ el-Grek, where seq2seq and tensor2tensor had equal results.
+Moreover, the tensor2tensor model failed to train on the Persian dataset.

 | Dataset  | Polyglot| Seq2Seq  | Tensor2Tensor |
 | :-------------: | :-------------: | :-------------: | :-------------: |